 I dare say there isn’t a house in Ireland that has not got at least 1 tin of baked beans in the cupboard.
-Whether you’re a Bachelors boy or a Heinz fan you’ll have had them at some point.
-It’s that quick snack, breakfast side order, eaten cold, BBQ favourite or the true way of enjoying baked beans, ON TOAST!
-Not in a cup on the side with the dry toast on the plate as the two men in this house insist on doing.
+Whether you’re a Bachelors boy or a Heinz fan, you’ll have had them at some point.
+It’s that quick snack, breakfast side order, BBQ favourite or the true way of enjoying baked beans any time of day or night, ON TOAST!
+Not in a cup on the side with the dry toast on the plate, as the two men in this house insist on doing.
 But sometimes ya just have to raise your eyes to heaven and bite your tongue for the failures of those you love.
 But I digress and that rant is for another post I’m sure.

 This little bean is a powerhouse of goodness.
 I roar laughing at all those dieters when they say “I can have beans”.
 It almost sounds like some dieting fad, some new wave thing which totally takes from the luxurious pleasure of baked beans.
 As we scoffed through them in the 70s ’80s &’90s.
 The true luxury was probably lost on us.
 It was just something warm and filling that had sauce.
 Baked beans were just part of the family shopping list.
 Not extravagant or foreign.
 I mean, I recall when Carbonara came to Ireland!!
 Those little Dolmio cartons of Carbonara that you just added to a thing called Tagliatelle.
 Heavens above we were positively EXOTIC!
 Many a good Saturday evening was spent with my mum eating said Carbonara having ditched the baked beans for something totally hip and oh so European!
 We were practically Italian as we battled to get pasta swirls into mouths more accustomed to potatoes and meat.
 The whole swirling on a spoon while holding a fork and sucking for Ireland was an adventure in dining.
 Ahhh! the joys of the 80s will never be lost.